top of page

 DSCF0038.JPG

-A simple rhythm of scripture, prayer, and tables is our life with this Good News,
+A simple rhythm of scripture, prayer, and tables is our life with this Good News.
+That is how we hear Good News and offer this Ordinary Hospitality.

 If we want people to return to church on Sunday, we're going to have to go visit them, if we want folks to visit, we need to make places for them to be.